 10.DOMINOES EXPOSED - During the shuffle will be reshuffled.

 11. EXPOSED OR PLAYED DOMINO - If the domino in question can be PROPERLY identified by any player, it is considered exposed or played.
 Misidentification will result in a 10 point penalty.

 12. MISPLAYED DOMINO and/or EXPOSED DOMINO - Must be placed on the proper end if discovered before the next play or passes.
 If it will not play, it must be turned face up on the table.
-The offending team will not be eligible to SCORE POINTS until after the exposed domino has been played.
-This domino can not be used to score.
-No points will be awarded when a player dominoes with such a domino.
+The offending player will not be eligible to SCORE POINTS with other dominos until after the exposed domino has been played.
+This domino can be used to score points.

 13. PLAYING ON THE WRONG DOUBLE FOR SPINNER - If not detected before the next play, it stands and becomes the new spinner.
 If it will not play, it becomes an exposed domino.

 14. PLAYING OUT OF TURN - Considered an exposed domino and treated as such.

 15. SLAMMING DOMINOES - Any play who slams a domino on the table will be removed from the tournament with no warning